 7 Steps to Adapt To Change

-I am so grateful that I have spent the past five years listening to my clients and asking questions to train their attention to notice; celebrate and manage themselves through change.
-Hours of helpful and honest conversations means that now in a crisis I am observing myself and my clients adjust and adapt very quickly.
+Hours of helpful and honest conversations means that now in a crisis I am observing them adjust and adapt very quickly.
 Here are my top tips that have come from those conversations: Continue reading 7 Steps to Adapt To Change

 What Is Coaching?